Rotten Pumpkin Jello Shots may look like a pumpkin gone wrong, but they taste like the best pumpkin pie ever! Perfect for your next Halloween party!

 Follow Bread Booze Bacon on Pinterest

 Not quite what you expected?
 Good!
 Because unique jello shots are the name of the game!
 I’m all about fun Halloween drinks and cocktails to surprise and delight your friends!
 The butterscotch pudding in these shots makes a great orange-y layer, and a little black “rot” on top makes them perfect for Halloween!
 But don’t worry, that’s black layer is pumpkin pie vodka bring your fall flavor crush to life!
 Now, since these are pudding based shots, they can be a little tricky to get out of the cup in one go.
 I 100% recommend using EZ-Squeeze cups for this recipe.
 The cups collapse on themselves so you can suck everything out the first time.

-- 1 (3.4-ounce) package instant butterscotch pudding mix
+- 3.4 ounce package instant pumpkin spice pudding mix (or butterscotch)

 - 2 cups cold milk